codacy/docs/docs/organizations/audit-logs-for-organizations.md

     end="<!--paid-feature-business-end-->"
 %}

-Codacy logs important events in your organization - when a user executed a specific operation - which enables the generation of comprehensive reports to assist you with the audit process.
+Codacy logs important events in your organization, reflecting when your team members execute specific operations.
+This enables the generation of comprehensive reports to assist you with the audit process.
 For example, you can track who added a repository to Codacy, or changed the settings of a coding standard.

-[Organization admins and organization managers](./roles-and-permissions-for-organizations.md) can obtain the audit log data of the organization events using the Codacy API endpoint [<span class="skip-vale">listAuditLogsForOrganization</span>](https://api.codacy.com/api/api-docs#listauditlogsfororganization).
+[Organization admins and organization managers](./roles-and-permissions-for-organizations.md) can obtain the audit log data of the organization events using the Codacy API endpoint [listAuditLogsForOrganization](https://api.codacy.com/api/api-docs#listauditlogsfororganization).

 The retention period of audit logs for organization events is one year.